 Brigham and Women's Hospital provides the highest levels of surgical care and innovative treatment options to patients.
 Our leading lung cancer therapy specialists offer personalized cancer surgery, state-of-the-art surgical techniques and a broad range of support services.
 Brigham and Women's Hospital provides lung cancer therapy designed to increase the chances of survival and improve the quality of life for lung cancer patients.

-The Women's Lung Cancer Program at Brigham and Women's Hospital and Dana-Farber/Brigham and Women's Cancer Center is dedicated to providing care for women with advanced lung cancer.
+The Women's Lung Cancer Program at Brigham and Women's Hospital and Dana-Farber Brigham Cancer Center is dedicated to providing care for women with advanced lung cancer.
 The Program offers a wide range of support services, including a forum for women with lung cancer, nutritional services, and post-operative services for patients undergoing surgery as part of their lung cancer therapy.
 The Program's research team strives to develop better ways to stage lung cancer and prevent it from recurring.

 In addition, Brigham and Women's Hospital is one of the world's leading institutions for research and therapy for women with cancer, including lung cancer therapy.
 For women with breast and gynecologic cancers, we provide comprehensive care, including breast cancer therapy options, such as lumpectomy, as well as endometrial, cervical and ovarian cancer treatment.